CINPLA/expipe-cinpla-legacy/expipe-plugin-cinpla/docs/examples.rst

 To get an overview of available commands::
   expipe --help
 For help på en spesifikk kommando::
-  expipe register-axona --help
+  expipe axona register --help

 To overwrite existing data use ``--overwrite``::

-  expipe register-axona z:\USER\DATA\SUBJECT\FILENAME.set
+  expipe axona register z:\USER\DATA\SUBJECT\FILENAME.set

 Now modules are loaded to the firebase server and depth registration is promted to the user.